At a Glance

 ✨Tip Number 2

-Engage with the community by volunteering or attending events related to social care or neurodevelopmental disabilities.
-This not only enhances your understanding but also shows your commitment to making a difference, which is crucial for this role.
+Engage with the community by volunteering or attending events related to neurodevelopmental disabilities.
+This will not only enhance your understanding but also show your commitment to making a difference, which is crucial for this role.

 ✨Tip Number 3

 Prepare to discuss specific activities you could lead or assist with as an Activity Play Worker.
-Think about creative ideas for drama, arts and crafts, or sports that would engage children and young people, showcasing your enthusiasm and initiative.
+Think about creative ideas for drama, arts and crafts, or sports that would engage children and young people effectively.

 ✨Tip Number 4

 Network with current or former employees of Norwood if possible.
-They can provide insights into the work culture and expectations, helping you tailor your approach and stand out during the selection process.
+They can provide insights into the work culture and expectations, which can help you tailor your approach when applying through our website.

 We think you need these skills to ace Activity Play Workers